pivotx/PivotX-extensions/extensions/gallery/docs/index.markdown

     <img src="[[pivotx_dir]]includes/timthumb.php?src=[[gallery_image]]&w=106&h=80&zc=1" />

-Parameters for gallery_image is "number" - the position in the gallery starting from 0 (default) - and "attr" - the wanted attribute from the selected image; "src" (default), "title" or "alttext".
+Parameters for gallery_image are "number" - the position in the gallery starting from 0 (default) - and "attr" - the wanted attribute from the selected image; "src" (default), "title" or "alttext".
 In other words,

     [[gallery_image]]